-Dr. Andrews directs the Latino Mental Health and Treatment Outcomes (LMHT) Lab.
-His research focuses on understanding mental health disparities among Latino populations, particularly immigrant and Spanish-speaking populations.
-He is particularly interested in understanding what contributes to lower utilization of numerous healthcare services and worse mental health treatment outcomes.
+With the Latinx Mental Health and Treatment Outcomes (LMHT) Lab, Dr. Andrews focuses on understanding mental health disparities among Latino populations, particularly immigrant and Spanish-speaking populations.
+He strives to understand what contributes to lower utilization of numerous healthcare services and worse mental health treatment outcomes.
 As examples, his studies have examined the roles of poverty, discrimination, trauma exposure, and linguistic status as some potential variables that may explain these disparities.
 By identifying these mechanisms, Dr. Andrews then evaluates strategies for reducing disparities, such as interprofessional service delivery and technological adjuncts to care.
 To support this work, Dr. Andrews has received funding from the National Institutes of Health as well as a variety of internal funding.

 Visit the lab webpage here for more information.

-3. de Arellano, M.A., Andrews, A.R., Reid-Quiñones, K., Vasquez, D., Silcott-Doherty, L., Rheingold, A., & Danielson, C.K. (in press).
+6. de Arellano, M.A., Andrews, A.R., Reid-Quiñones, K., Vasquez, D., Silcott-Doherty, L., Rheingold, A., & Danielson, C.K.
+(2017).
 Immigration trauma among Hispanic adolescents: Missed by trauma assessments and predictive of depression and PTSD symptoms.
 Journal of Latina/o Psychology.